The Need for Content Operations

 Example: The CO specialist arranges for the creation of content for a client’s upcoming campaign, including design concepts, managing the production of copy writers, analytics configuration, etc.

 Review of internal digital content operations and consulting around changes and improvements.

-Example: The CO specialist performs an auditing of the client’s content channels and digital staff, suggestilng improvements for workflow, reporting, and responsibilities.
+Example: The CO specialist performs an auditing of the client’s content channels and digital staff, suggesting improvements for workflow, reporting, and responsibilities.

 Analytics Consulting, Tuning, and Analysis

-Review of analystics, consulting around alternatives, analysis of results.
+Review of analytics, consulting around alternatives, analysis of results.